Mexican stoneroller

-The Mexican stoneroller (Campostoma ornatum) is a species of fish native to Arizona and Texas in the United States and parts of adjacent Mexico.
-It belongs to the carp family, Cyprinidae.
-There are three other species in this genus, Campostoma anomalum (the central stoneroller), Campostoma oligolepis (the largescale stoneroller), and Campostoma pauciradii (the bluefin stoneroller), which are morphologically similar.
+The Mexican stoneroller (Campostoma ornatum) is a species of freshwater ray-finned fish in the family Leuciscidae, the shiners, daces and minnows.This fish is found in Arizona and Texas in the United States and parts of adjacent Mexico.
+The other species in this genus, Campostoma are morphologically similar.

 Description

 The Mexican stoneroller has a very stout body with a very large head and snout.
 The mouth is unique in that its teeth have cartilaginous sheaths, while the size of its mouth is usually very small.
 The fish's mature length can range anywhere from 3 to nearly 6 inches, however 6 inches is rare, and the average is about 3.5 inches.
 They have small scales that run along the lateral line, much like the Gila longfin dace and the Yaqui longfin dace.
 The scales of the Mexican stoneroller can sometimes form arches on its back.
 Sexual selection has dictated exaggerated male characteristics, which include larger heads and pre-dorsal areas in more successful males.
 These fish have color patterns with lighter bottoms and darker backs, with a distinct black stripe along the lateral line.
 They also have a somewhat blotched appearance.